DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

 Further setup
 ~~~~~~~~~~~~~
-iTerm2 Settings -> Profiles -> Window -> Space (All Spaces) AND Screen (Screen with Cursor) AND set Transparrency to 5 AND check 'Hide after opening'
+    iTerm2 Settings -> Profiles -> Window ->
+        *Space* (All Spaces)
+        *Screen* (Screen with Cursor)
+        Check 'Hide after opening'

+    In Profiles you will see a new profile *Hotkey Window* select it -> Window
+        Make sure 'Use transparrency' is checked
+        Change the 'Transparency' level to whatever suits you, I prefer 5

 Open at computer startup
 ~~~~~~~~~~~~~~~~~~~~~~~~
-With Spotlight open Users & Groups and add iTerm2 to login items.
+With Spotlight open 'Login Items' and add iTerm2 to login items.
 Remove it from dock and Tab-Switcher menu: iTerm2 Settings -> Appearance -> check Exclude from Dock...

 This way it will always be available by the Ctrl+~ shortcut and if you need the settings, use Cmd+, shortcut with console window opened